wp-plugins/formidable/readme.txt

 3. Form builder.

 == Changelog ==
+= 1.0.08 =
+* Allow required indicator to be blank
+* Hide paragraph tags if field description is empty
+* General code cleanup

 = 1.0.07 =
 * Added Akismet integration
 * Replaced all instances of `<?` with `<?php`